 Melanie Henriksen, ND, LAc, CNMPresident/CEO

 As an integrative medicine leader with an extensive and diverse administrative, educational, and clinical background, Dr. Henriksen values the importance of collaboration, communication, and organizational effectiveness.
 Along with her significant experience at NUNM as a clinician and administrator, Dr. Henriksen has also worked in the conventional medical model as a nurse midwife.
 Dr. Henriksen is a board member for the American Association of Naturopathic Physicians (AANP) and continues to participate in numerous health advocacy groups.

 Constituency Representatives to the Board (Non-Voting)

 Ryan HoferStudent Representative

 |Michael G. Manes, DLitt, Emeritus

 1980 – 1999

 NUNM, in compliance with state and federal laws and regulations, does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, marital status, age, disability, or veteran’s status in any of its policies, procedures, or practices.
-This nondiscrimination policy covers admission and access to, and treatment and employment in, College programs and activities, including but not limited to academic admissions, financial aid, educational services, and employment.
+This nondiscrimination policy covers admission and access to, and treatment and employment in, university programs and activities, including but not limited to academic admissions, financial aid, educational services, and employment.